-In addition, non-SBE taxpayers may generally claim the following prepayments in full:
+In addition, non-SBE taxpayers may generally claim prepayments in full for expenditure that is:

-– expenditure made under a ‘contract of service’ (e.g., salary and wages); or
+– made under a ‘contract of service’ (e.g., salary and wages); or

-The following may act as a checklist of possible accelerated expenditure:
+The following may act as a checklist of possible accelerated expenditure for 2020/21:

 - Consumables/spare parts.

-- Fringe benefits – any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2019.
+- Fringe benefits – Any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2021.

-Non-SBE taxpayers (and many SBE taxpayers – refer below) are entitled to a deduction for expenses incurred as at 30 June 2019, even if they have not yet been paid.
+Business taxpayers (including SBE taxpayers) are entitled to a deduction for expenses incurred as at 30 June 2021, even if they have not yet been paid.

-- Salary or wages and bonuses – the accrued expense for the days that employees have worked but have not been paid as at 30 June 2019.
+- salary or wages and bonuses – the accrued expense for the days that employees have worked but have not been paid as at 30 June 2021;

-- Commissions – where employees or other external parties are owed commission payments.
+- commissions – where commission payments are owed to employees or other external parties;

-- Fringe benefits tax (‘FBT’) – if an FBT instalment is due for the June 2019 quarter, for example, but not payable until July, it can be accrued and claimed as a tax deduction in the 2019 income year.
+- fringe benefits tax (‘FBT’) – for example, if an FBT instalment for the June 2021 quarter is due but is not payable until July, it can be accrued and claimed as a tax deduction in 2020/21; and

-- Directors’ fees – where a company is definitively committed to the payment of a director’s fee as at 30 June 2019, it can be claimed as a tax deduction.
+- directors’ fees – where a company is definitively committed to the payment of a director’s fee as at 30 June 2021, it can be claimed as a tax deduction.